Sport in the United Kingdom: Athletics stadiums

-The provision of athletics stadiums in the United Kingdom is very poor compared to most other developed countries.
+The provision of athletics stadiums in the United Kingdom is low compared to most other developed countries.
 The main reason for this, is that it is not considered acceptable to ask football or rugby fans to sit behind an athletics track.
 This means that athletics stadiums have to be separately financed, and this can only be done with public funds, which have not been forthcoming on a large scale.
 The largest athletics stadium built in the United Kingdom between Second World War and the 2010s, the 38,000-capacity City of Manchester Stadium built for the 2002 Commonwealth Games, was reconfigured for football-only use after that event.
 For many years, the largest existing stadium was the 25,000 seat Don Valley Stadium in Sheffield, and London's largest athletics venue was Crystal Palace, which has just 15,500 permanent seats.
 Both have since been superseded by the venue now known as London Stadium, which was built as an 80,000 seater for the 2012 Summer Olympics and became the new home of West Ham United F.C. in 2016.
 By the time West Ham moved in, the capacity was reduced to 60,000, and the track remained in place, with movable seating added to allow optimal configurations for both athletics and football.
 Since the retention of the track was a necessary condition for tenancy, the Olympic Stadium won the right to host the 2017 IAAF World Championships.

 The Alexander Stadium in Birmingham was upgraded to a long term capacity of 25,000 (temporarily 50,000) for the 2022 Commonwealth Games.